Parsa-Sedigh/go-sawler-web-apps-intermediate/pamphlets/section-6.md

 gonna handle a form post, since data is sent as JSON as the body of POST req.

 ## 92-026 Changing the virtual terminal page to use fetch
+We want the virtual-terminal form to instead of calling a route on frontend go app, we want to use fetch and call a route on the backend.

+To do this, get rid of `action` attr on `<form>` and remove `stripe-js` block in that page.
+Because we won't be calling stripe on frontend anymore since that will be done on backend.

+In this approach, we don't need to submit the form and set the hidden fields in the <form>(by getting the element and setting it's
+`value` property), instead, we just set the values of those hidden fields in JSON payload of ajax req.

 ## 93-027 Verifying the saved transaction
+Currently the payment_intent and payment_method columns in transactions table are stored empty when we submit the virtual terminal page req(charging a credit card).
+Those columns should be empty when we subscribe to a plan but not when we're charging a credit card.
+The problem is we're not populating those fields in `VirtualTerminalPaymentSucceeded` handler.